 To decrease the effects of aging on the lungs:

-- DO NOT smoke.
-Smoking harms the lungs and speeds up lung aging.
+- Do not smoke.
+Avoid exposure to cigarette smoke.
+Smoking and smoke exposure harm the lungs and speeds up lung aging.

 - Do physical exercise to improve lung function.